roxgib/anki-contanki/README.md

 ## Development log

+### Beta 7
+Hotfix release to fix a bug relating to annotations not being available for some users.

+Other fixes:
+ - Fix freeze when selecting due decks but none due
+ - Tentative fix for crash on 8BitDo Zero auto power off

 ### Beta 6
 Improvements:
  - When a button icon can't be found, a fallback text icon will now be generated